 Your agent can help you understand if your wants are realistic for your budget and favorite neighborhoods or if you need to rethink what you're looking for.

 Look at current housing inventory

 The timing of your house hunt in New Mexico can have a big impact on your number of options.
-For example, in New Mexico, May has historically seen the most homes for sale.
+For example, in New Mexico, #VALUE! has historically seen the most homes for sale.
 Searching in this season could give you more options and a greater likelihood of finding your dream home.